Articles in Featuring Felines are written by

 North Conway, New Hampshire

 Stonehurst Manor is a turn-of-the-century Victorian mansion located on 33 private acres just north of North Conway, New Hampshire in the United States.
 It was built as the summer residence of carpet magnate Erastus Bigelow, whose company Bigelow Carpets was at one time the largest carpet-manufacturing firm in the world.
 A full history of the Manor can be found at the hotel's website.
 Nowadays Stonehurst is a luxury hotel and restaurant and prides itself on being pet-friendly, with rooms available for people travelling with their pets.
-And for more than 30 years there has been a resident cat at the Manor.
+And for more than 30 years there was a resident cat at the Manor.

 'Mrs Bigelow' arrives